universal-packages/universal-documentation/docs/tutorials/todo-list/express-controllers.md

 ## Summary

-Now we have the endpoints to create, update, delete and list todo items.
-In the next champer we will start creating the frontend to interact with these endpoints.
+Now we have the endpoints to create, update, delete, and list todo items.
+In the next chapter, we will start creating the frontend to interact with these endpoints.